 Sometimes the sky is cloudy for days on end, and our solar powered system runs too low.
 We then run our generator using bio-diesel, which is fuel made from vegetable oil.
 Bio-diesel is now becoming a popular fuel for diesel cars around the island.
 Some bio-diesel engines run on specially converted vegetable oil, and some run on filtered cooking oil (think huge vats of french fry oil from the local fast food joint).
-Bio-diesel runs much cleaner than petroleum and comes from fast-growing sources such as corn, sunflower, or hemp oil.
+Bio-diesel runs much cleaner than petroleum and comes from fast-growing sources such as corn, sunflower, and hemp oil.

 Organic Land & Compost

 We do not use any chemicals in maintaining our beautiful grounds.
-All organic yard and kitchen wastes are disposed of in a compost bin where it slowly breaks down into very rich, fertile compost.
+All organic yard and kitchen wastes are disposed of in a compost bin where it slowly breaks down into rich, fertile compost.

 We put an emphasis on recycling and make sure to recycle cardboard, glass, and plastic containers.
 We offer these environmental services and ask your support of our Planet Earth by washing out recyclable material BEFORE placing them in the appropriate containers.

-All our extra office paper is shredded and put into a vermiculture system where it is fed to worms, which convert it into extremely rich worm castings, perfect for fertilizing the gardens.
+All our extra office paper is shredded and put into a vermiculture system where it is fed to worms, which convert it into extremely rich worm castings perfect for fertilizing the gardens.